An Overview of Cyber Security Funding for Open Source Software: Results

-As can be seen, open source software supply chains, including package managers for installing, updating, and maintaining dependencies, have been the most frequently funded target.
-The result is not surprising because the security issues with OSS supply chains are well-recognized~\citep{Hamer25, Ohm20, Ruohonen25ARES, Zimmermann19}.
+A thematic summary is presented in Table~\ref{tab: types} about the types of OSS projects funded.
+As can be seen, OSS supply chains, including package managers for installing, updating, and maintaining dependencies, have been the most frequently funded target.
+The result is not surprising because the security issues with OSS supply chains are well-recognized~\cite{Hamer25, Ruohonen25ARES}.
 These issues affect large user and deployment bases, including in the commercial software industry due to the widespread use of OSS components and dependencies.
-Supply chain security and management are also more generally seen as being among the foremost difficult global issues in the increasingly globalized and digitalized world~\citep{Wu24}.
-Thus, it is no wonder that the STA and OpenSSF too have recognized their criticality.
+Supply chain security and management are also more generally seen as being among the foremost difficult global issues in the increasingly globalized and digitalized world~\cite{Wu24}.
+Therefore, it is no wonder that the STA and OpenSSF too have recognized their criticality.

-The security of OSS supply chains also aligns with the funding granted to programming language projects because practically all major programming languages nowadays have their own ecosystems for distributing packages.
+The security of OSS supply chains also aligns with the funding granted to programming language projects because most major programming languages today have their own ecosystems for distributing packages.
 A further point is that the funding for improving OSS supply chain security aligns with the noted CRA regulation.
-The reason is that particularly the OpenSSF has funded other open source software foundations that typically govern the ecosystems and their supply chains.
+The reason is that particularly the OpenSSF has funded other OSS foundations that typically govern the ecosystems and their supply chains.
 In the CRA these are known as ``stewards''.
-Although only a lighter compliance burden is imposed upon them by the CRA, they are still mandated to improve particularly vulnerability disclosure and associated vulnerability coordination through establishing policies, promoting sharing of vulnerability information, and collaborating with European market surveillance authorities.
-Thus, it can be argued that the funding from the STA and OpenSSF have patched a limitation in a sense that the EU's own funding instruments have largely excluded the so-called stewards.
-Further research would be needed to deduce whether the CRA was strategically framed during the political negotiations with respect to this funding issue.
-In the meanwhile, it can be concluded that the cyber security funding for OSS projects aligns also with new regulatory demands.
+Although only a lighter compliance burden is imposed upon them by the CRA, they are still mandated to improve particularly vulnerability disclosure and associated vulnerability coordination through establishing policies, promoting sharing of vulnerability information, and collaborating with European market surveillance authorities~\cite{Ruohonen25ACIG}.
+To this end, it can be argued that the funding from the STA and OpenSSF have patched a limitation in a sense that the EU's own funding instruments have largely excluded the so-called stewards.
+Further research would be needed to deduce whether the CRA was strategically framed during its negotiations with respect to this~point.